|

 Up an IRA: with

-funds they need.
-There is no 10% penalty in
+them with the funds they need.
+There is no 10% penalty

 -